invana/crawlerflow/README.md

 ## Features

-1. Parsers in the form of json configuration.
+1. crawlers in the form of json configuration.

 2. Define traversals from one parser to another.